s3h10r/einguteswerkzeug/README.md

 This software is in **beta-status** and therefore some interface-things will change for sure - but for now `egw` already works just fine for me.
-So maybe it can be usefull for you too.
+So maybe it can be usefull for you too, especially if you like to tinker with code.

 turn einguteswerkzeug into deinguteswerkzeug :)